Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 blackout period

-On day 3, the microgreens were removed from the blackout and placed under lights.
+On day 3, the microgreens were removed from the blackout and placed under the lights.
 Note: the lights do not look that purple to the eye.
 That is an effect of the camera.
 However, the image was darkened, so the microgreens showed better in the photo.

 microgreens under the lights with both microgreen grow mats and soil

 At this time, the microgreens were also bottom watered.
-The two left trays (hemp and bamboo) were watered with an Ocean Solution of 1-oz to a gallon of water.
+The two left trays (hemp and bamboo) were watered with an Ocean Solution of 1 oz to a gallon of water.
 Regular tap water was added to the watering trays of those to the right. (bamboo and HM soil)

 A commenter on the hemp mat article mentioned the lower position of the hemp tray might affect the final results.
 I want to eliminate that variable from this test.